nodejs/wiki-archive/Optimizing-_unrefActive.md

 The unordered list implementation is the top performer when tested with the HTTP heavy benchmark mentioned at the top of the [GitHub issue](https://github.com/joyent/node/issues/8160).
 However, it is clear that this implementation suffers from the same issues than the current one when most timers timeout.

 The heap implementation performs much better in the case when a lot of timeouts are triggered, but it's slightly slower than the unordered list implementation when tested under the HTTP heavy benchmark without timeouts.

+My recommendation would be to favor the heap implementation over the unordered list one.
+One question remain if we decide to go this way: can we use @tjfontaine's binaryheap module as our `lib/_heap.js` implementation as it's done currently?